tum-pbs/pbdl-book/diffphys.md

 we omit $\nu$ in the following, assuming that this is a given model parameter with which the NN should not interact.
-Naturally, it can vary within the solution manifold that we're interested in, but $\nu$ will not be the output of a NN representation.
+Naturally, it can vary within the solution manifold that we're interested in, but $\nu$ will not be the output of an NN representation.
 If this is the case, we can omit providing $\partial \mathcal P_i / \partial \nu$ in our solver.
 However, the following learning process naturally transfers to including $\nu$ as a degree of freedom.